History of the Brooklyn Nets: 2018–2023: Return to success, the Durant and Irving era

 On June 20, 2018, the Nets traded Mozgov, the 45th pick in the 2018 NBA draft and a 2019 second-round pick for Dwight Howard, who was later waived.
 The trade cleared salary cap room for the summer of 2019.

 In February 2019, Russell became the first Nets' player since Joe Johnson in 2014 to make an NBA All-Star team.
 With a team led by Russell, recent draft picks Jarrett Allen and Caris LeVert, and NBA G League pickups Spencer Dinwiddie and Joe Harris, the Nets exceeded expectations in the 2018–19 season, and made the 2019 NBA playoffs, with a 42–40 record as the sixth seed.
 They went on to lose to the 76ers in five games in the first round.

-The trio of superstars Kevin Durant (left), Kyrie Irving (center), and James Harden (right)—all former champions—positioned the Nets as a top NBA contender.
+The trio of superstars Kevin Durant (left), Kyrie Irving (center), and James Harden (right) positioned the Nets as a top NBA contender.

 On June 30, 2019, former MVP Kevin Durant announced his intentions to sign with the Nets after the July moratorium ended on July 6.
 Durant signed with Brooklyn on July 7, 2019, in a sign-and-trade deal.
 However, Durant spent the entire 2019-20 NBA season on injured reserve and did not suit up for the Nets.
 With the addition of Durant, the Nets also signed six-time All-Star and two-time All-NBA point guard Kyrie Irving, who would play in 20 games and miss 26 games before a season-ending surgery on his shoulder.
-After the suspension of the 2019–20 NBA season, the Nets were one of the 22 teams invited to the NBA Bubble to participate in the final 8 games of the regular season.
+After the suspension of the 2019–20 NBA season, the Nets were one of the 22 teams invited to the NBA Bubble to participate in the final eight games of the regular season.
 Facing a challenging task of playing without seven players on the roster, including leading scorers Irving and Dinwiddie, the Nets surprisingly played well and clinched their second straight playoff berth after going 5–3 in the NBA Bubble.
 The shorthanded Nets lost 4–0 in the first round to the Toronto Raptors in the 2020 NBA playoffs.